internetjason/theworshipfiles/README.md

 # theworshipfiles

-song-list.php scans the .txt files in the subfolder "songs/" and outputs the list of all songs as titles. song.php grabs the contents of the .txt file and inserts it into a nicely formatted textarea.
+song-list.php scans the .txt files in the subfolder "songs/" (not in the repo) and outputs the list of all songs as titles. song.php grabs the contents of the .txt file and inserts it into a nicely formatted textarea.

 Note that I did not write the php as functions since I'm really only dealing with these two pages.